Semiconductors (1978)

 If the crystal contains an admixture of foreign atoms, then impurity levels appear in the forbidden zone.

-The electrons of the impurity atoms easily pass into the conduction band.
+Electrons of the impurity atoms easily move to the conduction band.

 Impurity atoms turn into positive ions.